-Marketers are now able to see what new, or new to them; trends emerged to fulfill their business needs and are reallocating their budget dollars accordingly.
+Marketers are now able to see what is new, or new to them; trends emerged to fulfill their business needs and are reallocating their budget dollars accordingly.
 As a business owner, the best time to step back and evaluate what worked for your company during the crisis is now.
 Spot and assess where changes can be made to your go-to-market strategy moving forward.

 Digital Marketing > Traditional Marketing

 It’s no secret that business owners and marketers have shifted their dollars away from traditional advertising on billboards and cut costs on magazine ads in recent years.
 Still, with the enforcement of shelter-at-home and safer-at-home orders, brands have had to transition from traditional marketing campaigns to digital marketing campaigns faster than ever.
 After all, what good is a $10,000 a month billboard if no one is on the road to see it?

 As the country reemerges from quarantine, businesses have learned they need to meet consumers where they are to deliver their messaging; today, that’s on a screen.
 In-store traffic decreased by 31% in the week of March 13 alone.
 Not having a robust digital marketing strategy in place right now will quite literally leave your customers in the dark about what’s going on with your brand.